tstenner1/Visualizing-Data-With-Leaflet/README.md

 * Add a number of base maps to choose from as well as separate out two different data sets into overlays that can be turned on and off independently.

 * Add layer controls to my map.

+* My visualization looks something like the map below.

 ![5-Advanced](Images/5-Advanced.png)